mbagliojr/spice/README.md

 # Spice
 This is an Android library that allows a similar experience to the iOS NSFetchedResultsController.
-It leverages Volley and GSON for REST requests and SugarORM for data (cache) persistence and retrieval.
+It leverages Volley and GSON for REST requests and subsequent JSON parsing.
+It then integrates with your favorite ORM (SugarORM by default) for data (cache) persistence and retrieval.
+This is ideal for any application looking to do server calls and have a local database for offline viewing of the app.

 ## Usage Instructions:
 - copy spice-{version}.jar and sugar-{version}.jar from the ./spice/libs folder into your libs folder